 Voting by attending the Annual Meeting.
-A stockholder may vote his or her shares in person at the Annual Meeting.
+A stockholder of record may vote his or her shares in person at the Annual Meeting.
 A stockholder planning to attend the Annual Meeting should bring proof of identification for entrance to the Annual Meeting.
-If your shares are not registered in your own name, you will need appropriate documentation to confirm your ownership to vote personally at the Annual Meeting.
+If your shares are not registered in your own name (for example, if your shares are held in "street name"), you will need appropriate documentation to confirm your ownership to vote personally at the Annual Meeting.
 Examples of such documentation include a broker's statement, letter or other document that will confirm your ownership of shares of the Company as of the Record Date.
 You will also need to follow any specific instructions contained in the voting instruction card you received from your broker or other nominee.